When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Availability

-Latex for Less ships its mattresses for free to the contiguous U.S. The company does not currently ship to Alaska or Hawaii.
+Latex for Less ships its mattresses for free to the contiguous U.S. The company does not currently offer delivery to Alaska or Hawaii.

-The Hybrid Latex Mattress can be purchased through the Latex for Less website, Amazon, and other third-party retailers.
+The Hybrid Latex Mattress can be purchased directly from the Latex for Less website.

 Shipping